-1 Introduction
+Introduction

-Recently, the Faraday instability, i.e. the parametric instability of a fluid layer submitted to vertical vibrations , has appeared as a useful experiment to probe the interplay between the microstructure of various complex fluids and a classical hydrodynamic instability2-13.
-Most previous experimental works have focused on the effects of viscoelasticity on the instability threshold , on the subharmonic vs. harmonic response of the surface waves 4,11, and on the influence of the microstructure on the surface wave pattern .
-In shear-thinning semidilute solutions of polymers and of surfactant wormlike micelles, these effects are generally rather small perturbations to the classical instability of Newtonian fluids.
-However, much stronger effects were found in a few other complex materials, namely clay suspensions, shear-thickening cornstarch suspensions, and dilute shear-thickening wormlike micelles , where localized hysteretic finger-like structures, persistent holes, and high-amplitude strip waves were respectively reported.
-These original observations were qualitatively interpreted and quantitatively modelled as a strong feedback of the surface waves on the fluid microstructure: the oscillatory shear generated by small-amplitude perturbations triggers
+Recently, the Faraday instability, i.e. the parametric instability of a fluid layer submitted to vertical vibrations, has appeared as a useful experiment to probe the interplay between the microstructure of various complex fluids and a classical hydrodynamic instability.2-13 Most previous experimental works have focused on the effects of viscoelasticity on the instability threshold, 3,8,10 on the subharmonic vs. harmonic response of the surface waves,4,11 and on the influence of the microstructure on the surface wave pattern.^{9,11} In shear-thinning semidilute solutions of polymers and of surfactant wormlike micelles, these effects are generally rather small perturbations to the classical instability of Newtonian fluids.
+However, much stronger effects were found in a few other complex materials, namely clay suspensions,5 shearthickening cornstarch suspensions,6 and dilute shear-thickening wormlike micelles,12 where localized hysteretic finger-like structures, persistent holes, and high-amplitude strip waves were respectively reported.
+These original observations were qualitatively interpreted^{5,6} and quantitatively modelled12 as a strong feedback of the surface waves on the fluid microstructure: the oscillatory shear generated by small-amplitude perturbations triggers large variations of the shear rate-dependent viscosity that lead to discontinuous transitions to large-amplitude waves.

 Still, to the best of our knowledge, no direct experimental evidence for strong structural modifications induced by Faraday waves has been reported.
-The aim of the present study is to address this issue in suspensions of fd virus, a rodlike colloid that presents liquid crystalline phases 14-16.
-These viruses are known to easily align under minute external perturbations and the local organization of their microstructure can be simply probed by visualizing the birefringence field .
-Here, three suspensions of fd viruses at various concentrations, respectively deep into the isotropic domain, close to the isotropic-nematic transition, and in the nematic phase, are submitted to vertical vibrations.
+The aim of the present study is to address this issue in suspensions of fd virus, a rodlike colloid that presents liquid crystalline phases.
+14-16 These viruses are known to easily align under minute external perturbations and the local organization of their microstructure can be simply probed by visualizing the birefringence field.
+17,18 Here, three suspensions of fd viruses at various concentrations, respectively deep into the isotropic domain, close to the isotropic-nematic transition, and in the nematic phase, are subjected to vertical vibrations.
 After a brief description of the samples and of the experimental set up, we first report on surface wave amplitude measurements that present a strong hysteresis at the onset of the Faraday instability.
 This subcritical behaviour is accounted for by a simple model based on the shear-thinning properties of our rodlike colloids.
 We then move to birefringence experiments that reveal local nematic ordering in vibrated suspensions that are initially isotropic at rest.
-These measurements are successfully compared to numerical simulations based on a Smoluchowski approach .
-Our results point to the existence of an out-of-equilibrium phase transition induced by a hydrodynamic instability in suspensions of rodlike colloids.
+These measurements are successfully compared to numerical simulations based on a Smoluchowski approach.
+19,20 Our results point to the existence of an out-ofequilibrium phase transition induced by a hydrodynamic instability in suspensions of rodlike colloids.